 So, maybe if the Democrats fight on that hill, they'll win either way.
 If Rs cave, win.
 If Ds have to cave, ACA premiums will rise sharply, and we'll find out just how good a pollster Fabrizio is.
 Afaik, he's very good.

 I've been thinking about the shutdown in the context of Democrats' net favorability.
 Currently, it is at historic lows in absolute terms.
 It's also around 17 points more negative than Republicans, per YouGov.
 (Last month it was 13 points more negative.
-The most recent poll was taken a few days after the Kirk killing, so I suspect Republicans got sympathy bump that won't prove durable.
+The most recent poll was taken a few days after the Kirk killing, so I suspect Republicans got a sympathy bump that won't prove durable.
 But we'll see.)

 What's interesting about Democrats' favorability problems, as Elliott has written previously, is that they're driven largely by base dissatisfaction.
 That trend materialized right after the election -- no one likes a loser -- but it became more pronounced after Senate Democrats voted to keep the government open back in March.
 They've yet to really recover in any significant way.
 Many Democrats continue to see the party as ineffectual.